 This unit may be overkill for the do it yourself mechanic and it has no reverse polarity protection so you better hook it up right.
 If your looking for a lighter duty model with built in protection than I would recommend the Stanley J5C09 jumper that comes with a reverse polarity alarm.
 It’s available below for an affordable price and even has a 120psi compressor.

 All the tools listed below and talked about above come with easy-to-follow instruction manuals.
-Learning how to use these cranking and charging system tools will assure you know what to do the next time you’re faced with a dead car battery.
+Learning how to use these cranking and charging system tools assures you know what to do the next time when faced with a dead car battery.

 The OTC tester above also diagnoses the charging system.
 If a car does a lot of sitting take a look at the charge maintainer.
 For more independent reviews click on the product and view testimonials from automotive enthusiasts.